Subjects, domains, taxonomies and user-defined tags

 Our allows you to view a "sunburst" visualisation of our subject hierarchy.
 You can find out more about using our subject browser to find the databases, standards and policies you're interested in within our page.

-Every record MUST have at least one subject tag linked to it.
 Subjects allow you to tell the research community the scope and research areas covered by your database, standard or data policy.
 You can specify as many subjects as you like.

 Please do NOT use subject tags to describe the methodology or the technical aspects of your resource, for example using or only because you are describing a database.